 - G.3.b.
-The comprehensive written section is predominantly multiple choice and covers all areas of neurology. - G.3.c.
-The remaining four parts require the examinee to interpret actual case materials presented in the form of 2 x 2 slides, photographs or kodachromes, specimens, radiographs or copies of electrodiagnostic results. - G.3.d.
+The comprehensive written section is predominantly composed of multiplechoice questions and covers all areas of neurology. - G.3.c.
+The remaining four parts require the examinee to interpret actual case materials presented in the form of 2 x 2 slides, photographs or kodachromes, specimens, radiographs, copies of electrodiagnostic results, or videographic recordings. - G.3.d.
 An examination rating process, done under the supervision of the ACVIM, will be used to establish the pass point for the comprehensive written section of the examination. - G.3.e.
 Each of the five parts of the examination is graded separately and are autonomous from one another.
 To pass the Neurology Certifying Examination, the candidate must pass each of the five parts of the examination; once passed they need not be taken again.